 1. Full Disclosure of All Debt and Financial Obligations

 Get everything out in the open.
 Make a list of all student loans, car loans, credit card debt, even loans to friends and parents.
 Get copies of individual credit reports to share the financial past and any accounts that you may have forgotten.
-Couples are now having financial conversations earlier in their relationships.
-Among unmarried couples, more say they are initiating the money talk within six months of meeting (44% vs. 29% in 2012).
-Couples are also discussing money more frequently: 59% say at least once a week, up from 56% in 2012, according to the American Express report.
+Don’t be afraid to have financial conversations earlier in the relationship.

 2. Have a Peaceful Plan for Uniting Your Finances.